Five reasons that make the best candidates walk away from your opportunity.

 Don’t expect to get everything.
 Even the best candidate won’t have everything you want.
 But the best will have the ability to adapt to your environment, learn the skills they don’t have, and contribute to your team’s success.

 Don’t interview someone outside of your price range unless you plan on offering beyond your price range.
-Either have approval to do this, or don’t waste your time and theirs going through the process and then being unable to make an appropriate offer.
+Either have approval to do this, or don’t waste your time and theirs going through the process without being able to make an appropriate offer.

-Be prepared to make an offer that is commensurate with experience, within current market standards, and will compete with the other offers your candidate may be receiving.
+Be prepared to make an offer that is commensurate with experience, current market standards, and competitive.

-The best candidates will have several exciting opportunities they are pursuing, so make sure you stand out by giving a positive experience to the candidate, and showing them why they want to work for you.
+The best candidates will have several exciting opportunities they are pursuing, so make sure you stand out by giving a positive experience.
 Make sure the people who are giving your interviews are committed to this and represent you well.

-Every person who interviews, from the hiring managers to those who tech the candidate out, needs to know how to interview, be qualified to interview, and prepare for it and be on board with the goals for a new hire.
+Every person who interviews, from the hiring managers to those who tech the candidate out, needs to know how to interview.

 The IT market has changed.
 Qualified IT professionals in high demand technologies are in short supply and the best get several offers for exciting opportunities.
 You may still be operating under the conditions of the last few years—out of work IT pros happy to get what they can.
 Those days are gone.
 You have to be aggressive if you want the best to work for you.